yentsun/kojo/README.md

 ```

-Thus, you can create 'internal' subscribers that listen to module's events.
+Thus, you can create 'internal' subscribers that listen to service's events.

 Note: *Methods named `test` are ignored and not registered.
 These are
 reserved for unit tests.*